Scott E. Heckerling, DVM, Medical Director & Co-owner

 Dr. Heckerling grew up in Miami, Florida and attended the University of Florida undergraduate and veterinary colleges.
 He graduated with high honors from the University of Florida College of Veterinary Medicine in 1998 and completed a one year internship at South Shore Animal Hospital in 1999.
 Dr. Heckerling has handled hundreds of emergency medical and surgical cases and has gained a reputation for exceptional customer service and patient care.
 He loves to teach both his clients and staff and held the position of Director of Staff Medical Education.

-Away from the office Dr. Heckerling relaxes at home with his fiancée, Kristy and their many pets.
+Away from the office Dr. Heckerling relaxes at home.
 He loves the mountains and gets away for skiing, hiking, and snowshoeing whenever possible.
 He is an avid Boston Red Sox fan but unfortunately has remained a Miami Dolphin fan from his younger years.
 His hobbies include dabbling in the stock market, weight lifting, fishing, and planning the next project around the house.

 Steven J. Wharrie, DVM

 Dr. Steven J. Wharrie has been a dedicated veterinarian at Middlesex County Animal Hospital since 2015 and has been working in the veterinary field for 10 years.
 Dr. Wharrie grew up surrounded by dogs, mainly Border Collies, as his parents owned a company that trained the dogs to chase geese in order to humanely remove them from parks and other expansive properties.